Joshua Ravetch: Career

-Ravetch also wrote and directed a workshop production of The Astronomer, which was performed at The Pasadena Playhouse with Academy Award winner Shirley Jones in the title role (after an initial reading at the NoHo Arts Center Theatre).
+Ravetch also wrote and directed a workshop production of The Astronomer that was performed at The Pasadena Playhouse with Academy Award winner Shirley Jones in the title role (after an initial reading at the NoHo Arts Center Theatre).
+The play takes place entirely at the top of a mountain in an obseervatory dome with the telescope slashing across the stage.
 The play came on the heels of the whimsical project Ravetch co-wrote with stage and screen icon Dick Van Dyke, Step in Time!
 A Musical Memoir.
-Ravetch directed the world premiere production of the play at The Geffen Playhouse with Van Dyke starring.
+Ravetch directed the world premiere production at the Geffen Playhouse, with Van Dyke starring and actually danced "Me 'Ole Bamboo" from Chitty Chitty Bang Bang.

-Perhaps Ravetch is most known for collaborated with actress/writer Carrie Fisher, and co-creating and directing her in Wishful Drinking, Fisher's one-woman-show at Los Angeles' Geffen Playhouse.
-It enjoyed an extended run on Broadway at Studio 54 and was adapted into a special for HBO.
+Ravetch is perhaps best known for having collaborated with actress/writer Carrie Fisher, and co-creating and directing her in Wishful Drinking, Fisher's one-woman-show at Los Angeles' Geffen Playhouse.
+The show enjoyed an extended run on Broadway at Studio 54 and was adapted into a special for HBO.
+The pair were working on the sequel, Wishful Drinking Strikes Back at the time of her passing.

-Also at The Geffen Playhouse, Ravetch wrote and directed a workshop production of Writer's Cramp with Oscar nominee Robert Forster, Emmy winner and Tony nominee Holland Taylor, and Tony nominee Douglas Sills.
-Other writing credits include Periscope Up a play in one act which was performed at the NoHo Arts Theatre and was directed by Star Trek veteran Jonathan Frakes.
+Also at the Geffen Playhouse, Ravetch wrote and directed a workshop production of Writer's Cramp with Oscar nominee Robert Forster, Emmy winner and Tony nominee Holland Taylor, and Tony nominee Douglas Sills.
+Other writing credits include Periscope Up a play in one act that was performed at the NoHo Arts Theatre and was directed by Star Trek veteran Jonathan Frakes.

-In 2023 Ravetch's play, Our American Sons was workshopped at the Delaware Theatre Company.
-A project conceived over Covid tracking the true-life stories of gay and trans kids who have been put through the utterly damaging and traumatic atrocity known as Conversion Therapy, a practice slowly being outlawed throughout the USA.
+In 2023, Ravetch's play Our American Sons was workshopped at the Delaware Theatre Company.
+It was a project conceived during the Covid pandemic, tracking the true-life stories of gay and trans kids who have been put through the utterly damaging and traumatic atrocity known as conversion therapy, a practice slowly being outlawed throughout the USA.

-Ravetch co-wrote and directed Beverly Johnson; IN VOGUE which workshopped in Palm Springs in 2023 and opened Off-Broadway in January, 2024.
-That date coincided with the fiftieth anniversary of the famous ground-breaking Vogue cover where Johnson became the first every black woman to grace the cover of American Vogue.
+Ravetch also co-wrote and directed Beverly Johnson: IN VOGUE, which workshopped in Palm Springs in 2023 and opened Off-Broadway in January 2024.
+That date coincided with the fiftieth anniversary of the famous ground-breaking Vogue cover where Beverly Johnson became the first ever black woman to grace the cover of American Vogue.
+She was nominated for the Adelco.

+In 2021, Ravetch and Hamlin joined forces again in his one-man show, Icarus, the Sun and the Limelight revealing the unlikely journey of an actor who loved Shakespeare, through his long running role on L.A.
+Law, to relationships and marriages to Ursula Andres, Nicolette Sheridan and Lisa Rinna.
+Hamlin started a fusion energy company (TAE) that is one of the leading private companies on the way to clean, renewable, cheap energy.
+The company that Hamlin started while being featured as People Magazine's Sexiest Man Alive is valued at more than 6 billion dollars.